What level do I need to be to join?

 What do I have to wear for club/competitions?

 For normal Club sessions many club members choose to wear the Club Jacket which is a high quality garment purchasable from the Club at reasonable cost.
 There is no formal dress code, although we do suggest that leggings and long sleeved tops are worn.
-This allows ease movement and a little protection from falls!
+This allows ease movement and provides a little protection from falls!

 What club competitions are held each year and where can I find out further details?